openjdk-mobile/ios-tools/docs/ga.md

 # Github Actions

-In order to make the components needed to run Java on iOS as reproducible and deterministic as possible, we use a number of github actions that build those components based from source code only.
+In order to make the components needed to run Java on iOS as reproducible and deterministic as possible, we use a number of GitHub actions that build those components based from source code only.
 In case dependencies are needed, we build those as well.

 The most important components are builds of [OpenJDK/mobile](https://github.com/openjdk/mobile) for iOS (both for